Time to focus: User Interviews

 An app for photographers and photography lovers alike.

-Prototype scenario: You would like to add a text description and audio commentary to an image on your most recently posted exhibit.
+Flow 1: You would like to add a text description and audio commentary to an image on your most recently posted exhibit.
 You've given the image the name "No Exit."

 Thus far, based on initial user tests some patterns are emerging, but I'll hold off on any decisions until I get an appropriate sample size.
 Early indications are pointing to: